access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 ```
 And verify the cluster count matches the number of nodes in your database cluster.

-	- What MySQL errors look like
-		If MySQL is causing issues, you'll usually get a 503 error when attempting to run commands from the CLI.
+If MySQL is causing issues, you'll likely receive a 503 error when attempting to run commands from the CLI.
-	- How to fix
 This could be as simple as a dead `mysql` daemon on one of your nodes.
 You can diagnose this by running through the checks above.
-	- Database Discrepancies

 Throughout the life of your cloud, you may come into issues where the database and OpenStack reflect different information.
 This could be a VM that shows a host on one machine but it's actually on another, a volume that is stuck in a `reserved` state but won't change back to active/available, etc.  To fix this, we need to log into the MySQL cluster by running `mysql` and updating the discrepancy with `update ITEM set VALUE=DESIRED_VALUE  where id='UUID';`.
 You can verify which specific item(s) you'll adjust by adjusting the formula to, `show ITEM where id='UUID';`.

 #### Nova